DashawnHarry/MalWart/README.md

 DATABASE:
 In order to populate the database with a table, you have to run the database.sql file then run the migration.sql file onto the database.
 After that you can run seed.sql to add data into the table.

+Window users commands:
+- psql -U postgres -f database/database.sql
+- psql -U postgres -f database/migration.sql
-Window users commands: psql -U postgres -f database/database.sql database/migration.sql database/seed.sql
+- psql -U postgres -f database/seed.sql

+Mac users commands:
+- psql -f database/database.sql
+- psql -f database/migration.sql
-Mac users commands: psql -f database/database.sql database/migration.sql database/seed.sql
+- psql -f database/seed.sql